jdyeakel/Lego/manuscript/anime_descrip.md

 ## Where to go next
-Lots of ideas... one primary one is to build multiple communities on a spatial network, where species can migrate to/from nearby communities.
+**Spatial community interactions:** Multiple communities on a spatial network, where species can migrate to/from nearby communities.
 We can then see if biomes form by looking at community similarity over space (pattern formation), look at the effects of large perturbations (untargeted/targeted extinction events), etc.

-Another idea is to incorporate the idea of macro-evolution, where an evolutionary event would alter the interactions between species in the *master interaction matrix* over time.
+**Macroevolution:** Another idea is to incorporate the idea of macro-evolution, where an evolutionary event would alter the interactions between species in the *master interaction matrix* over time.

-Other stuff.
+**Adaptive interactions & behavioral plasticity:**

+## Todo list
+> Chain of spatial relationships
+> Priority effect - what qualities of earliest organisms lead to maximum species richness